 ESC system is adopted to control the lateral behaviour of the vehicle's body during cornering manoeuvres.
-Using a reference vehicle model, the controller firstly calculate the expected yaw rate and sideslip angles, in function of the driver's inputs: front wheels steer angle and longitudinal speed.
-Then, compare these values with the ones that the vehicle is effectively experiencing, typically estimated through Inertial Measurement Unit (IMU) sensors platform and Artificial Neural Network (ANN)-UKF algorithm, as reported in [22].
-If there is a not negligible error, evaluated with a proper deadzone, the ESC apply torque vectoring control techniques to ensure the vehicle follows as close as possible the desired states (yaw rate and sideslip), delivering an equivalent yaw moment, according to the driver's command.
+Using a reference vehicle model, the controller firstly calculate the expected yaw rate and side slip angles, in function of the imposed trajectory.
+Then, compare these values with the ones that the vehicle is effectively experiencing, typically estimated through Inertial Measurement Unit (IMU) sensors platform and Artificial Neural Network (ANN)-UKF algorithm, as reported in [15].
+If there is a not negligible error, evaluated with a proper dead-zone, the ESC apply torque vectoring and steering control techniques to ensure the vehicle follows as close as possible the desired states (yaw rate and side slip angle), delivering an equivalent yaw moment and a corrective steering angle, according to the driver's command.